GirlZone

 Gaza: Education in a Prolonged Humanitarian Crisis

 In Gaza, the situation is even more severe.
-Ongoing war, repeated displacement, and long disruptions to education have created a reality marked by uncertainty and constant stress.
+Ongoing conflict, repeated displacement, and long disruptions to education have created a reality marked by uncertainty and constant stress.
 Safe spaces are limited, community support systems are overstretched, and access to basic services—including hygiene supplies and essential care—remains inconsistent.
 Without adequate support, adolescent girls face heightened daily pressures and increased vulnerability.

 “Girl Zone”: A Practical, Context-Driven Response